Interacting with Kafka Connect

 The primary interface for interacting with Kafka Connect is the Kafka Connect REST API.
 To use it, you will need a TLS capable HTTP client such as curl or Postman.

 - First, you must ensure that your IP or IP range has been authorised to access the REST API.
-On your cluster’s Settings page, make sure there is an IP range that includes your IP:
+On your cluster’s Firewall Rules page, make sure there is an IP range that includes your IP.

 - You will need to obtain the access credentials for your REST API from the Connection Info page.
 If your HTTP client is configured to verify the server identity, you will also need to obtain your Kafka Connect cluster’s server certificates from the Connection Info page: